vanDeventer/Kunari_Sayyids/The Kunari Sayyids.md

 The same is to know about the nearest family connection, such as parents, grandparents and so on back in time – and that is what the following is about.

 Thanks to two independent genealogies family documents that shows a common line of ancestors from Sayyid Ali Termezi, known as Pir Baba, through his son, Mustafa, followed by Abdel-Wahab, Jamal-Uddin, Abbas, Abd-Allah, and Abdullatif to Sayyid Muhammad Nazif where two branches separate as follows:
-The ruling line of the Sayyids as ‘Pad-shah of Kunar’ were Sayyid Baha-Uddin, Mahmud and the last ‘Pad-shah of Kunar’, Sayyid Ahmad.
+- The ruling line of the Sayyids as ‘Pad-shah of Kunar’ were Sayyid Baha-Uddin, Mahmud and the last ‘Pad-shah of Kunar’, Sayyid Ahmad.
-The secondary line of the Sayyids were Sayyid Muhammad Hashim (being the full brother to Bah-Uddin), Muhammad Qassim and Muhammad Ja’far.
+- The secondary line of the Sayyids were Sayyid Muhammad Hashim (being the full brother to Bah-Uddin), Muhammad Qassim and Muhammad Ja’far.

-From Pir Baba and his descendance the Internet played a more important role than Wikipedia since it became more specific looking for each person, and it must be admitted that besides only having the name of an ancestor, unfortunately more than that hasn’t been possible to find out so far – however that is a holding point for further research.
+From Pir Baba and with his descendants, the Internet played a more important role than Wikipedia since it became more specific looking for each person, and it must be admitted that besides only having the name of an ancestor, unfortunately more than that has not been possible to find out so far – however that is a holding point for further research.
 One lucky strike was when, by chance, I searched the Internet for ‘Sayyids of Kunar’, and it opened the following site “History of Pashtuns”.

 This site introduced me to two valuable sources, “A Political and Diplomatic History of Afghanistan, 1863-1901, p-69, by M. Hassan Kakar” and “State and Tribe in Nineteenth-Century Afghanistan, p-191-195, 205, by Christine Noelle”.